zfsang/udsdc_p9_system_integration/ros/checklist.md

         - rename label 4 to 3 (economise categories)
     - [ ] train model
         - one epoch wtih naïve adaptation of net_nvidia gets us 50% accuracy
+        - a simple one can get 90%, some misclassing on green though
     - [ ] test inference
     - [ ] integrate to tl_detector
 - [x] look into `pure_pursuit` waypoint following behaviour